TiesdeKok/acctg-579B-python-for-business-research/setup-python.md

 > How long should it take me to complete these steps?

 On a decent computer it shouldn't take more than 30 to 45 minutes to get everything set up.
-Installing Anaconda and the Conda environment will take some time, but besides that should be relatively quick.
+Installing Anaconda and the Conda environment will take some time, but besides that everything should be relatively quick.
 This is, however, conditional on you not running into any problems.

 **I strongly recommend to try and complete these steps as soon as possible, this gives us time to resolve any problems before the course starts.**